This article has links to products and services we recommend, which we may make a commission from.

 Eaten as a sandwich, cevapi sausages are stuffed into a flatbread, known as lepinja in Serbian, and smeared with ajvar sauce.

-As a dish, you can have five or 10 cevapi sausages along with roasted or fried potatoes and a salad.
+As a main dish, you can have five to ten cevapi sausages along with roasted or fried potatoes and a salad.

 Beyond the finger-sized cevapi sausages, meatballs known as kyufte in Bulgaria or qofte in Albania are also popular.